Humanitariansai/RAMAN-Effect/Papers/SERS_ML_Survey.md

 The development of POC SERS-ML diagnostic platforms represents a convergence of advances in nanomaterials, spectroscopy, microfluidics, and artificial intelligence.
 These systems have the potential to democratize access to advanced molecular diagnostics, enabling timely detection and monitoring of diseases even in settings with limited laboratory infrastructure.

-## 5. SERS-ML for Wastewater Testing and Environmental Monitoring <a name="sers-ml-for-wastewater-testing-and-environmental-monitoring"></a>
+# 5. SERS-ML for Wastewater Testing and Environmental Monitoring

-### 5.1 Wastewater-Based Epidemiology <a name="wastewater-based-epidemiology"></a>
+## 5.1 Wastewater-Based Epidemiology: Foundations and Applications

-Wastewater-based epidemiology (WBE) has emerged as a valuable approach for monitoring population health and disease prevalence at a community level.
+Wastewater-Based Epidemiology (WBE) has emerged as a valuable approach for monitoring population health and disease prevalence at a community level.
 The integration of SERS with machine learning has significantly enhanced the capabilities of WBE, offering increased sensitivity, specificity, and the ability to detect multiple analytes simultaneously in complex wastewater matrices.

+### Core Principles and Methodology

+The fundamental principle behind WBE is that human excreta contains biomarkers reflecting health status, consumption patterns, and exposure to environmental contaminants.
+These biomarkers, ranging from viral RNA to pharmaceutical metabolites, enter the sewage system and can be quantitatively analyzed to infer population-level information.
+The methodological framework typically involves sampling, processing, analysis, interpretation, and action implementation (Zahedi et al., 2021).

+### Key Applications in Public Health

+WBE has been successfully applied in monitoring various public health aspects, including infectious disease surveillance, substance abuse tracking, antimicrobial resistance monitoring, and environmental contaminant exposure assessment.

 1. **Viral Pathogen Monitoring**:

    - **SARS-CoV-2 Detection**: During the COVID-19 pandemic, SERS-ML systems have been developed for detecting SARS-CoV-2 in wastewater, providing early warning of community transmission before clinical cases surge.
 For example, an ACE2-modified SERS biosensor achieved 93.33% accuracy in detecting SARS-CoV-2 in medical wastewater, offering a non-invasive surveillance tool.
+The COVID-19 pandemic highlighted the effectiveness of WBE in monitoring SARS-CoV-2 prevalence.
+Shrestha et al. (2021) demonstrated its utility in estimating COVID-19 prevalence in both high-income and resource-limited settings by detecting viral RNA in wastewater.

    - **Other Viral Pathogens**: Similar approaches have been applied to monitor other viruses such as norovirus, hepatitis A virus, and poliovirus in wastewater.
 ML algorithms help distinguish between viral species and quantify viral loads from complex SERS spectral data.
+Zahedi et al. (2021) emphasized WBE's potential for early detection of waterborne pathogens such as Cryptosporidium and Giardia, offering a comprehensive surveillance system for multiple infectious agents simultaneously.

    - **Viral RNA Quantification**: SERS-ML systems can detect and quantify viral RNA in wastewater, with ML models accounting for degradation and environmental factors that might affect detection.